Training

 Note

 Only one source of health monitoring can be used for a Virtual Machine Scale Set, either an Application Health Extension or a Health Probe.
-If you have both options enabled, you will need to remove one before using orchestration services like Instance Repairs or Automatic OS Upgrades.
+If you have both options enabled, you need to remove one before using orchestration services like Instance Repairs or Automatic OS Upgrades.

 You can check the history of the most recent OS upgrade performed on your scale set with Azure PowerShell, Azure CLI 2.0, or the REST APIs.
 You can get history for the last five OS upgrade attempts within the past two months.